Tameside Metropolitan Borough Council

 Application Guidance Notes

-Download the Full Plans Submission Form 77.05 KB PDF File
+Download the Full Plans Submission Form Link to Adobe PDF file

 1. One copy of this notice should be completed and submitted with 2 copies of the plans and supporting information in accordance with the provisions of Building Regulation 14.
 Subject to certain exceptions where Part B (Fire Safety) imposes a requirement in relation to proposed building work, two further copies of plans, which demonstrate compliance with the requirements, should be deposited.